Scottish attractions not to be missed

 You can have something to eat at the attached restaurant before or after the tour.

-Lying in a wood very close to the village, perfectly shows how people used to live in the past.
-Several films, such as “Outlander” and the “Throne of Spades” were shot here.
+2 – Lying in a wood very close to the village, perfectly shows how people used to live in the past.
+Several films, such as “Outlander” and the “Game of Thrones” were shot here.
 Ample parking.

 Doune Castle opening times

-Scotland not to be missed.
+3 – Scotland not to be missed.
 Edinburgh is about one hour away on the M9.
-First thing in Edinburgh, visit the Castle. (parking is available in the NCP parking site at the price of £ 15 for 3 hours)
+First thing in Edinburgh, explore the Castle. (parking is available in the NCP parking site at the price of £ 15 for 3 hours)

 On top of the hill overlooking the town, the Castle is a unique gem.
-You can take your time to enjoy your visit with the help of an audio guide (£ 3.50).
+You can take your time with the help of an audio guide (£3.50).

-Along the Royal Mile, the road connecting the Castle to the Palace of Holyroodhouse, you can admire lots of significant buildings, such as St Giles’ beautiful gothic Cathedral (Scotland’s High Kirk) and the ultra-modern Scottish Parliament.
+The Royal Mile connects the Castle to the Palace of Holyroodhouse, you can admire lots of significant buildings, such as St Giles’ beautiful gothic Cathedral (Scotland’s High Kirk) and the ultra-modern Scottish Parliament.

-To get a different perspective of the city, the “Camera Obscura” may be worth a visit.
+To get a different perspective on Edinburgh, the “Camera Obscura”.

-If you start from the Castle, you will find Holyrood Palace at the very bottom of the road.
+If you start from the Castle, you will find Holyrood Palace at the end of the long avenue.